Costa Cruises: Current fleet

-Laid Up

 Former fleet

-Costa's former passenger ship fleet in chronological order:
+Costa's former fleet in chronological order:

 Accidents and incidents

 See also Carnival Cruise Line's accidents and incidents for incidents associated with the parent company's other cruise operations.

 MV Bianca C. fire and sinking

 On 22 October 1961, Bianca C. was off Grenada when an explosion occurred in the engine room.
 Two crew members died in the explosion and the ship subsequently caught on fire.
 Local fishermen helped rescue the passengers and crew, but as the local authorities did not have the equipment to extinguish the fire, the ship was left to burn until the British frigate HMS Londonderry arrived from Puerto Rico.
 The burning ship was in the main anchorage and would block the harbour if it sank there, so the Londonderry towed it to a different location where the Bianca C. sank on 24 October 1961.

 Costa Europa collision with pier

 On 25 February 2010, Costa Europa collided with a pier in Sharm El Sheikh in Egypt, killing 3 crew members and injuring 4.
 Costa blamed strong winds for the collision.